Skip to main content

 page_links

-Fetch a URL and get a JSON list of links classified as internal, external, or other, with anchor text.
-Deduplicated and resolved to absolute URLs.
-Ideal for site migration or sitemap building.
+Fetch a URL and get a JSON list of all links classified as internal, external, or other, with anchor text.
+Ideal for crawling a site for migration or building a sitemap.

 Instructions

 Fetch a URL and return a JSON list of all its links, classified as internal (same host), external (different host) or other (mailto:, tel:, etc.), resolved to absolute URLs, deduplicated, each with its anchor text.
+Returns an error if the URL is unreachable.
+Has no side effects.
+Free.
 Ideal for systematically crawling a site for migration or for building a sitemap.
-Free.
+Do NOT use to list page assets (images, scripts) — use page_assets instead.

 Input Schema